Clive Ponting: Early life

 Ponting was born in Bristol, the only child of Charles Ponting, who is thought to have worked in sales, and his wife, Winifred (née Wadham).
 He was educated at Bristol Grammar School and the University of Reading.
 He joined the civil service in 1970.
+While a Principal at the Ministry of Defence, he was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours.

 Bureaucratic career

 General Belgrano papers

 While a senior civil servant at the United Kingdom's Ministry of Defence (MoD), Ponting sent two documents, subsequently nicknamed "the crown jewels", to Labour MP Tam Dalyell in July 1984 concerning the sinking of the Argentine navy warship General Belgrano, a key incident in the 1982 Falklands War.
 After Ponting admitted revealing the information, the Ministry of Defence suspended him without pay.
 On 17 August 1984, he was charged with a criminal offence under Section 2 of the Official Secrets Act 1911.
 The Prime Minister, Margaret Thatcher, had his pay reinstated once she had been briefed on what had happened.
 Ponting's defence at the trial was that the matter and its disclosure to a Member of Parliament were in the public interest.
 It was the first case under the Official Secrets Act that involved giving information to Parliament.
 Although Ponting expected to be imprisoned, he was acquitted by the jury.
 The acquittal came despite the judge's direction to the jury, and hence by definition a "perverse verdict".
 The judge, Sir Anthony McCowan, "had indicated that the jury should convict him", and had ruled that "the public interest is what the government of the day says it is".

 In 1985, Ponting came across the one file about Operation Cauldron—1952 secret biological warfare trials that had led to a trawler being accidentally doused with plague bacteria off the Hebrides—that had not been destroyed, and confidentially told The Observer newspaper about it, leading to a story that July headlined "British germ bomb sprayed trawler".

 Ponting resigned from the civil service on 16 February 1985.
-In May 1987, he made an extended appearance on the first ever edition of Channel 4's After Dark discussion programme, alongside among others including Colin Wallace, T. E. Utley and Peter Hain.
+In May 1987, he made an extended appearance on the first edition of Channel 4's After Dark discussion programme, alongside among others including Colin Wallace, T. E. Utley and Peter Hain.